Askthegirls/BPCC-Projects-2020-2021/README.md

           I had to remove the third level because the file was too large to put on GitHub The game is a 2D platformer with 3 different enemies attacking throughout the levels

-"SarahJohnson" is a character creator where you create name and assign skill points to your character
+"FinaProjectSarahN" is a character creator where you create name and assign skill points to your character
           and you can save your character to a text file for later as well as load the character back from the text file